winlover32/HoneygainPot/Debug-vn.md

 ### Error code 2

 ```
-❌ Error code 2: You are not eligible to get the lucky pot
+❌ Error code 2: You are not eligible to get the lucky pot because you do not reach 15mb of sharing bandwich everyday ( following to Honeygain's TOS )

 ```

 hoặc ( với phiên bản cũ hơn chưa sync với repo chính ) :